MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-implement-the-connection-for-the-echo-adapter.md

     ```

 ## Updating the EchoAdapterConnectionFactory
- You will implement EchoAdapterConnectionFactory constructor, and add two properties called ClientCredentials and ConnectionUri.
+ You implement EchoAdapterConnectionFactory constructor, and add two properties called ClientCredentials and ConnectionUri.

 #### To update the EchoAdapterConnectionFactory class